-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.

-C8A ADMISSION
+ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+Require Require Recommend Require for Some Consider if Not Used

 Submitted

-C8A SAT or ACT X
+SAT or ACT Х

-C8A ACT only
+ACT Only Х

-C8A SAT only
+SAT Only Х

-C8A SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or ACT Х SAT Subject Tests Х

-ACT

-C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first- time, first-year, deg ree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless s of whether the wri iting score will be used in the admissions process): C8B ACT with writing required Χ
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2022 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process):

-admissions process):

-C8B ACT with writing required X
+ACT with writing required

-С8В ACT with writing recommended
+ACT with writing recommended

-C8B ACT with or without writing accepted
+ACT with or without writing accepted

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process: C8B SAT with Essay component required
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2022 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process):

-in the duffilosions process.

-C8B SAT with Essay component required
+SAT with Essay component required

-C8B SAT with Essay component recommended
+SAT with Essay component recommended

-C8B SAT with or without Essay component accepted Χ
+X SAT with or without Essay component accepted

-Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

-SAT essay
+SAT essay ACT essay

 For admission

 For placement

 For advising

 In place of an application essay

-As a validity check on the application essay
+As a validity check on the

+application process

 No college policy as of now

+Not using essay component Х Х